 The Laboratory of Cell Biology (LCB) studies the processing, transport, and metabolism of proteins and small molecules related to malignant transformation, metastasis, and multidrug resistance in cancer.
 The principal investigators of the laboratory, who are experts in molecular biology, genetics, biochemistry, structural biology, cellular regulation of cell growth and metabolism, resistance to anticancer drugs, and the physics of cell-matrix interactions, work on research projects related to those topics.
 The Multidrug Resistance Section studies the molecular basis of anticancer drug resistance, while the Transport Biochemistry Section investigates the biochemistry of energy-dependent transporters.
 Post-translational regulation of the tumor suppressor p53 and the roles of Wip1 in promoting cellular proliferation are the focus of the Chemical Immunology Section, while the DNA and Nucleoproteins Section is involved in computational and experimental studies of nucleic acid-protein interactions.
-The Biochemistry of Proteins Section studies the role of ATP-dependent proteolysis in multiple cellular processes.
-The Biophysics Section develops novel EM-based approaches to determine single molecule and multisubunit structures.
+The Biophysics Section develops novel EM-based approaches to determine single molecule and multisubunit structures and the Crystallography Section works on X-ray crystallography of membrane proteins and protein complexes.
 The Tissue Morphodynamics Unit studies how normal and cancer cells modify their environments to promote normal differentiation and cancer cell metastasis.
-Finally, the Crystallography Section works on X-ray crystallography of membrane proteins and protein complexes.
+Finally, our newest group, the RNA Metabolism and Epitranscriptomics Unit, investigates how the RNA epigenome modulates gene expression during development and when confronted by disease.
+(Please see webpages for LCB investigators for further details.)
+The LCB also includes two Cores, one in molecular modeling, and one in characterization of post-transcriptional protein processing.
+Joint journal clubs and data presentations among some sections, and laboratory-wide research seminars facilitate the sharing of expertise and help to foster collaborations among LCB staff.